-One new antilock brake system for 1998 is Bosch 5.3 ABS, which will be used on a number of General Motors vehicles.
+By 1998, there were many new ABS systems being introduced including Bosch 5.3 ABS, which was offered on a number of General Motors vehicles.
 The 5.3 system, which is a more compact version of the Bosch 5 ABS system, made its debut in 1997 on Subarus and Toyota Camry.
-This year, the Bosch 5.3 system will be used on:
+That year, the Bosch 5.3 system was also used on:

-The Bosch 5.3 system, like the Bosch 5 and 2 systems that proceeded it, is a nonintegral ABS system so you will find a conventional master cylinder and vacuum booster.
+The Bosch 5.3 system, like the Bosch 5 and 2 systems that proceeded it, is a nonintegral ABS system with a conventional master cylinder and vacuum booster.
 The 5.3 is smaller (by almost half), lighter (by 2-1/2 lbs.) and costs about 60% less than the Bosch 5 system.
 The module and hydraulic modulator unit are combined as an assembly, held together by six screws.

 General Motors refers to the 5.3 controller (which actually contains two microprocessors to check on one another) as the Electronic Brake Control Module (EBCM), or the Electronic Brake Traction Control Module (EBTCM) on models equipped with traction control.
 The hydraulic modulator is called the Brake Pressure Modulator Valve (BPMV).